catedrasaes-umu/racoop_quick_clustering/README.md

 ## Slave node configuration

-### Install Ubuntu (including graphical mode) over RAID 1
+### Install Ubuntu Server over RAID 1

-**(If you decide to install a different Ubuntu distribution, just go to next step.)**
+**(If you decide to install a different Ubuntu distribution, or avoid to mount RAID 1 devices, just go to next step.)**

-Same as in the Master case, we assume two identical hard disks (/dev/sd[ab]) which will be used completely for our new install.
-For the partitioning and RAID1 details please refer to the beginning of the previous section.
+Same as in the Master node case, we assume two identical hard disks (/dev/sd[ab]) which will be used completely for our new install.
+Follow the instructions of the Ubuntu installer to create RAID 1 partition.

 ### Do `preprovision`